CTBT/dotnet_basics_2/readme.md

 ---

-## Task 2:  Make an API Call and display the results
+## Task 2: Calling to an external API

 The goal ist to query the pokemon api and display the results in the console.